juliuslaggah/breast-cancer-predictor/CONTRIBUTING.md

 ## 🧾 License

-This project is under the MIT License.
+This project is under the GPL v.3 License.
 See `LICENSE` for details.

 ---